1968 Inangahua earthquake

 The 1968 Inangahua earthquake struck 25 km west of Murchison, New Zealand, near the small town of Inangahua Junction at 5:24 am NZDT on 24 May 1968.
-The earthquake had a moment magnitude of 7.1, a local magnitude of 6.7, a surface-wave magnitude of 7.4 and a maximum Mercalli intensity of X (Exreme).
+The earthquake had a moment magnitude of 7.1, a local magnitude of 6.7, a surface-wave magnitude of 7.4 and a maximum Mercalli intensity of X (Extreme).
 It occurred at a depth of 12 km, being extremely shallow for an earthquake of its size.
 It resulted in the deaths of three people, with a further 14 people injured, making it the fifth deadliest earthquake in New Zealand's recorded history (tied with the 1848 Marlborough earthquake).
 Numerous aftershocks followed the quake, including 15 that were magnitude 5 or greater and occurred within a month.

 Tectonic setting

 New Zealand lies along the boundary between the Indo-Australian and Pacific plates.
 In the South Island most of the relative displacement between these plates is taken up along a single dextral (right lateral) strike-slip fault with a major reverse component, the Alpine Fault.
 The 1968 Inangahua earthquake occurred along the Northern section of the Alpine Fault, and was considered quite average for what the fault can produce.